✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Common questions about SleekView for WP Project Manager

 Yes.
-WP Project Manager (weDevs) uses custom tables — pm_projects, pm_tasks, pm_milestones, pm_boards, and pm_meta.
-SleekView reads them as first-class data sources, just like any custom table on your site.
+WP Project Manager (weDevs) uses custom tables: pm_projects, pm_tasks, pm_milestones, pm_boards, and pm_meta.
+SleekView reads them as first-class data sources, just like any custom table on your site, with the joins between them resolved through the agent UI.

 Yes.
 That's the main reason teams build a SleekView for Project Manager — the default UI is project-scoped.
-SleekView joins pm_tasks with pm_projects so you can see every task across every project in one flat list.
+SleekView joins pm_tasks with pm_projects so you can see every task across every project in one flat list, sorted by due date or grouped by status as you prefer.

-Yes. pm_meta stores per-task and per-project metadata.
+Yes. pm_meta stores per-task and per-project metadata as key-value pairs.
 SleekView pivots specific meta keys into named columns so a key like billing_status becomes a real, sortable column.
+The agent UI lists the keys it finds in pm_meta so you don't have to discover them by hand.

 Pricing